sharestack/sharestack-orchestration/README.md

 ---

-Before continoing, explanation of inventory
+Before continuing, explanation of inventory
 -------------------------------------------

-We are using a mix of dynamc and static inventory.
-In ansible an inventory is the place where you put yout hosts (or targets) based on groups and groups of groups, etc
+We are using a mix of dynamic and static inventory.
+In ansible an inventory is the place where you put your hosts (or targets) based on groups and groups of groups

 So I could set a host file like this: